deepsquare-io/ClusterFactory/web/docs/getting-started/04-argo-apps-deployment.md

 kubectl apply -f argo/my-monitoring/app-project.yml
 ```

-`AppProject` configure the permissions of the `Application`.
-This is to avoid a supply chain attacks (like for example malicious resources get injected in the git repositories).
+`AppProject` configures the permissions of the `Application`.
+This is to avoid supply chain attacks (for example malicious resources get injected into the git repositories).
 You can learn more [here](https://argo-cd.readthedocs.io/en/stable/user-guide/projects/).

 ## 2. Prepare Volumes, Secrets, ConfigMaps and Ingresses